 You don’t have to be a tennis player to develop tennis elbow, which is an inflammation of the tendons in your elbow.
 If you’re experiencing elbow pain and it’s affecting your quality of life, the team at North Texas Orthopaedic & Spine can help determine the underlying cause of your pain and develop a treatment plan that reduces discomfort and restores function.
 For a consultation, call the office nearest you today or book an appointment online.
-The practice has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+The practice has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 Medically referred to as lateral epicondylitis, tennis elbow is the inflammation of the tendons that support your elbow joint and is a type of tendinitis.
 The inflammation most often occurs from overuse, such as the constant back-and-forth motion of your elbow required when you play a game of tennis.